-As emphasised in Pope (1983 and 1995), it is crucial to distinguish such atemporal derivative usage of probabilities for aggregating alternatives, from the denotation of probabilities as the decision maker's degree of knowledge ahead at particular times.
-As further emphasised in Pope (1983) and (1995), once the plausibility and reasonableness of including secondary satisfactions is admitted there are neither descriptive nor normative grounds for performing the atemporal aggregation with probability weights.
+- a) the atemporal derivative usage of probabilities for aggregating alternatives in rank dependent theories, and - b) the denotation of probabilities as the decision maker's degree of knowledge ahead at particular times.

+Pope (1983) and (1995) demonstrate how to make this distinction, and how, once the plausibility and reasonableness of including secondary satisfactions is admitted, there are neither descriptive nor normative grounds for performing the atemporal aggregation with probability weights.
 Rather the appropriate weights should be determined on a case by case basis concerning the range of outcomes and the decision maker's preferences.

-The matter of atemporal weighting of mutually exclusive alternatives is distinct from the issue of consistently including secondary satisfactions within SKAT, as explained in Pope (1983), (1995) and Pope, Leopold and Leitner (2006, p.
+The distinction between a) the atemporal derivative usage of probabilities as weights and b), probabilities as measures of the decision maker's degree of knowledge ahead means that the matter of atemporal weighting of mutually exclusive alternatives is distinct from the issue of consistently including secondary satisfactions within SKAT, as explained in Pope (1983), (1995) and Pope, Leopold and Leitner (2006, p.
 55-57).
 This is because atemporal weighting by probabilities may or may not occur forming the aggregate of primary satisfactions $\overline{v}2(p_0, \tau)$.
 Thus we may have

-$$v_2(p_0, \tau) = \sum{x \in X} p(x)v_2(x{2\tau})$$
+$$\overline{\mathbf{v}}{2}(p{0}, \tau) = \sum{x{e} X} p(x) \mathbf{v}{2}(x{2^{}})$$